mtpajula/hello_neural_network/README.md

  * Separate models from actions
  * Print & calc output errors to evaluate results
  * Test and refactor with multiple hidden layers.
 Currently only one hidden layer hardcoded
+ * Use stochastic gradient method
+ * Bias is missing

 ## Imports

     numpy